saltant-org/saltant/README.md

 ## What do I need?

 saltant supports Python >= 3.5, although it may still run fine on earlier Python 3.x versions.
-Similar Python requirements hold for [Celery](https://github.com/celery/celery) workers connecting to a saltant server; although workers will additionally need to have Docker or Singularity binaries set up and ready to run.
+For [Celery](https://github.com/celery/celery) workers connecting to a saltant server, both Python 2.x and 3.x are supported; workers will additionally need to have Docker or Singularity binaries set up and ready to run.

 A messaging queue ([RabbitMQ](https://www.rabbitmq.com/) is recommended) also needs to be run on a machine, whether the machine hosting saltant